eugelogic/eugenes-favourites/README.md

 # eugenes-favourites
-Static website of some of Eugene's favourites things
+Static website of some of Eugene's favourites things.